SSpeights/PowerShellGuide/basic-commands-and-the-pipeline.md

 ## Get-History

 Get history retreives the commands that you entered at the PS-prompt for the current session.
 This is a great way to get a list of commands by outputting them to a file.
 You can use the list to seed a PowerShell script or save a command repository that you can use.
-After a useful sequence of powershell commands type `get-history` and the commands you typed in the current session will be output as a numbered list in the console. `get-history | out-file history.csv` outputs to a csv file in the working directory.
+After a useful sequence of powershell commands type `get-history` and the commands you typed in the current session will be output as a numbered list to the console. `get-history | out-file history.csv` outputs to a csv file in the working directory.

-You can also retrieve past sessions, if you absolutely need to.
+You can also retrieve past sessions, if you absolutely need to get to older stuff.
+We don't get into that here: Pls use get-help to find out how.

 ## Start-Transcript